How Can I Tell If My Lexington Home Is At Risk For Spider Problems?

 While spiders are a year-round pest, there are seasons in which their numbers seem to spike due to the availability of smaller insects they feed on throughout the year.
 When insects are plentiful outdoors during the spring and summer, spiders will generally remain outside.
-Prey insects such as mosquitoes die off as the weather cools in the Fall and this, in turn, encourages spiders to move indoors to find more accessible food sources.
-They often congregate in damp areas of the home that continue to harbor insects such as earwigs.
+Prey insects, such as mosquitoes, die off as the weather cools in the Fall; this, in turn, encourages spiders to move indoors to find more accessible food sources.
+They often congregate in damp areas of the home that continue to harbor insects, such as earwigs.

 Signs of infestation

 One of the most obvious signs that your home has a spider problem is the presence of webs.
 A professional will be able to tell, by the type of webbing, which kind of spider is in your home.
 Other signs include egg sacs anchored in corners of closets or drawers, as well as doorways.
 Boluses, or the remains of insects eaten by spiders, may be found near webbing.
 Finally, you may see the spider itself.
 Look carefully in enclosed areas, such as basements, crawl spaces, and closets.

 What are the potential factors that could attract spiders?

 The first attractant for spiders is the presence of smaller pest insects on which they feed.
 If your lawn or home has large populations of insects, such as flies, gnats, or beetles, spiders will not be far behind.
 Wood, brush piles, or tall weeds may encourage spiders to take up residence in your lawn.
 If this clutter is close to your home, it may prompt spiders to move inside.